sodabeans/Algorithm/README.md

-# boj
+# Algorithm Problems for Coding Test
-solving algorithm problems
+Solving algorithm problems from BOJ, Programmers, and SWEA